BtheGit/redux-redux/README.md

 But before we even begin to deal with how to identify it (and that will be the harder part), let's do a quick refresher on the general mechanics of removing something from an array.

-Removing an element from an array is not as easy or straightforward as adding (pushing) it (unless it's at the beginning (array.shift()) or the end (array.pop()) of the array).
+Removing an element from an array is not as easy or straightforward as adding (pushing) it unless it's at the beginning (array.shift()) or the end (array.pop()) of the array.
 Here are two ways we can do it when the location of the element is unknown but the element itself is known:

 ```javascript
 const el1 = 'Hello'